cafjs/caf/README.md

 In both cases we should be able to restart without losing the CA's state.
 This state is checkpointed in a Redis container that mounts a host volume (log file in `/tmp/redis/appendonly.aof`, host port 6380).
 To start from scratch, delete the log file in the host.

 Using the `cafjs` command we can also simulate devices, build container images to publish in our cloud service, i.e., https://root-launcher.cafjs.com, or reset after a hang.
 See {@link external:caf_dcinabox} (https://cafjs.github.io/api/caf_dcinabox) for details.

+Write your app in a subdirectory of `caf/playground`, and yarn workspaces will also manage your app dependencies.